-To ensure that our development plans are aligned with the needs and ambitions of our local artists community, we want to connect with YOU to gather feedback to shape our work.
+To ensure that our development plans are aligned with the needs and ambitions of our local artists community, we want to connect with you to gather feedback to shape our work.

-By signing up to the stakeholder group you will have the opportunity to attend creative development sessions, have your input in key decisions, and attend special events that are open to the group.
+By signing up to the stakeholder group, you will have the opportunity to attend creative development sessions, have your input in key decisions, and attend special events that are open to the group.

 You will be invited to periodic creative stakeholder meetings to discuss developments, current and future plans.
 These will be a mixture of facilitated discussion sessions and more open planning events where you can bring your own discussions to the agenda.
 This will also be an opportunity to connect with and learn from other local artists and cultural leaders.
 You will also have the opportunity to put yourself forward for election and sit on the board of Global Grooves.
 The board position will enable you to represent the voice of our creative community, contribute to strategy, and vote on key decisions.

-We expect the stakeholder group to meet on a quarterly basis for around 2 hours per session.
-Should we be successful in securing full funding for the development then there may be additional meetings and events that you will be invited to.
+We expect the stakeholder group to meet on a quarterly basis for around two hours per session.
+Should we be successful in securing full funding for the development, then there may be additional meetings and events that you will be invited to.
 We don’t expect everyone to be able to make every session, but we are looking for committed and engaged members to join the stakeholder group that are actively involved in the discussions and events.
 We may also invite you to join smaller ‘stakeholder working groups’ that can develop and discuss solutions for specific challenges or complete focused tasks on behalf of the group.

-Anyone of any age can join the stakeholder group, but we are specifically looking for members that fit into one or more of the following attributes.
+Anyone of any age can join the stakeholder group, but we are specifically looking for members that fit into one or more of the following attributes:

-We will ask for your general contact information so we can stay in touch, a short biography and head shot (picture) to be published online, and some basic information about your skills, interests and creative drivers.
+We will ask for your general contact information so we can stay in touch, a short biography and headshot (picture) to be published online, and some basic information about your skills, interests and creative drivers.
 We will also send you a separate anonymous form to collect monitoring information*